gvcgo/gvc/Readme.md

 - Automatically installation of Cygwin, including git, gcc, gfortran, clang, cmake, bash, wget, ect.
 - Automatically installation of vscode and extensions.
 You can also backup extensions info, user settings and keybindings;
 - Automatically installation of neovim with default init file from gvc.
 And It was made to work with vscode by default;
+- Automatically modification of hosts file for github visit acceleration.
+- Use Xray for free VPN (The Author is not responsible for any illegal use).
 - Hosts file management to accelerate github visit in China；
 - Nearly all downloadings are accelerated for users in China；
 - Highly configurable.
 You can configure your fast downloading url in gvc-config.yml;